-University of East Sarajevo heritages the tradition of the first institutions of higher education established in BiH.
-This is primarily related to the Sarajevo Seminary, founded in 1882 which, as the first Serbian high school in BiH, it is a kind of stem of the University of East Sarajevo.
+The University of East Sarajevo heritages the tradition of the first institutions of higher education established in BiH - Sarajevo Seminary founded in 1882 which provided not just theological education but secular as well.
+It, as the first Serbian high school in BiH, is the stem of the University of East Sarajevo.

-In academic 1994/95 the Faculty of Electrical Engineering and Faculty of Agriculture started with their work in Lukavica (East New Sarajevo municipality), Faculty of Philosophy in Pale, Faculty of Mechanical Engineering in Vogosca (now in Lukavica, East New Sarajevo municipality), Faculty of Law in Ilidza (now in Pale), Academy of Music in Ilidza (now in Lukavica, East New Sarajevo municipality), and Theological Academy of Saint Basil of Ostrog started its work in Foca (see above).
+In academic 1994/95, teaching process started at the Faculty of Electrical Engineering and Faculty of Agriculture in Lukavica (today East New Sarajevo municipality), Faculty of Mechanical Engineering in Vogosca (now in East New Sarajevo municipality), Faculty of Law in Ilidza (now in Pale), Academy of Music in Ilidza (now in East New Sarajevo municipality), and Orthodox Theologic Academy “St. Vasilije Ostroski” in Foca.

-In academic 1995/96 the Academy of Fine Arts and the Faculty of Production and Management started their work in Trebinje, and Faculty of Physical Education (now the Faculty of Physical Education and Sport) in Pale.
+In academic 1995/96, the Academy of Fine Arts and the Faculty of Production and Management started their work in Trebinje, and Faculty of Physical Education (now the Faculty of Physical Education and Sport) started with the teaching process in Pale.